-The nearest school to the project site is Hendrick Ranch Elementary School, which is located approximately 0.25 mile southwest of the project site.
+The nearest schools to the project site are Hendrick Ranch Elementary School, located approximately 0.18 mile southwest of the project site, and Moreno Valley Christian School, located approximately 0.25 mile northwest of the project site.
 As stated in Section 4.9(a) above, operation of the apartment complex would not involve the use of substantial amounts of hazardous materials and would comply with all federal, state, and local regulations governing the storage and use of hazardous materials.
 Therefore, the project would not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing or proposed school, and impacts would be less than significant.